TwitterpinterestFacebook

 Planned Russian space launches in 2024:

-June 3: A Soyuz-2 rocket to launch Progress MS-27 from Baikonur toward the International Space Station, ISS.
+May 30: A Soyuz-2 rocket to launch Progress MS-27 from Baikonur toward the International Space Station, ISS.
 (As of 2014) Progress MS-27 was delivered to Baikonur, along with Soyuz MS-25, on Sept.
 14, 2023.
 By November 2023, the launch was re-scheduled from April 16, 2024, to May 30, 2024, and in early January 2024, it was expected on June 3, 2024.
+However, by mid April 2024, the launch date shifted back to May 30, 2024.

 June 8: A Soyuz-2 rocket to launch Kondor-FKA No. 2 satellite from Pad 1S in Vostochny.
 (As of March 2023)